 In this article, you'll learn how to combine Mailchimp accounts.

 Here are some things to know before you begin this process.

 - This article shows you how to combine the data from two accounts into one.
 You can also choose to keep your accounts separate and manage both with one Mailchimp login.

-- Decide which account you'll import to, or create a new master account.
+- Decide which account you'll import to, or create a new primary account.
 Remaining accounts will stay intact until you close them permanently.

-- Campaign reports and list statistics can't be imported into your master account.
+- Campaign reports and audience statistics can't be imported into your primary account.
 To keep data that can't be imported, export the CSVs for your records or leave the old account open.

 First, log in to the account you no longer want to use and export your data.
 Here's what's included in account exports.

-- CSV files for each list's subscribed, unsubscribed, and cleaned addresses
+- CSV files for each audience's subscribed, unsubscribed, and cleaned contacts

 - HTML files for your templates and campaigns